dylan-turner25/hurricaneDamagePredictions/README.md

   5) Repeat steps 3 and 4 many times to generate n single predictions.
 This set of n predictions forms the predicted distribution of hurricane damage for that observation.

   6) repeat step 1 - 5 for all observations in the test data.

+  See predicted_claim_example.png for an example of a predicted distribution for a single household compared against the observed damage from the flood insurance claims dat

 ## Step 5: Validate